rahmatrdn/mazer-app/README.md

 ## Contribution Guidelines

-If you have ideas or would like to improve this App in some way, please feel free to contact me!
-[Contact](https://rahmatrdn.github.io/)
+If you have ideas or would like to improve this App in some way, please feel free to [Contact Me!](https://rahmatrdn.github.io/)

 ## Resource